abinit/abinit/doc/tutorial/tdepes.md

 the renormalization of the eigenenergies and the electron-phonon matrix elements used to compute the lifetime of the electronic states.

-You can now copy the post-processing python scipts from ~abinit/scripts/post_processing/temperature-dependence/rf_final.py.
+You can now copy the post-processing python scripts from ~abinit/scripts/post_processing/temperature-dependence/rf_final.py.
 Make sure you are in the directory containing the output files produced by the code and then: